 Maybe your child hates sports, or gets more excited about video games than the kickball field.
-Or maybe he feels too out of shape to keep up with other kids his age.
-Whatever the reason, it can be tough to motivate a kid to exercise when he just isn’t interested.
+Or maybe they feel too out of shape to keep up with other kids their age.
+Whatever the reason, it can be tough to motivate a kid to exercise when they just aren’t interested.

 You know that nagging doesn’t work.
 And you might worry that if you push too hard on that evening walk or little league sign-up, you’ll turn your child off of exercise for good.

 But you have more power than you realize, says Blaise A. Nemeth, MD, associate professor at the American Family Children’s Hospital at the University of Wisconsin.

 “Parents can do a lot to help inspire even the most sedentary kids to move more,” he says.

 A handful of tricks can get children moving more on a regular basis, even if they won’t be signing up for a soccer team any time soon.